codatio/codat-docs/docs/guides/bank-feeds-tutorial.md

 ## Solution overview

 We have done the heavy lifting for you by building bank feeds integrations with a standardized data model to the accounting platforms your customers already use.
 This gives you access to real-time data that you can fetch, create, or update to support your customers.
-In this tutorial, we focus on our QuickBooks Online bank feeds integration.
+In this tutorial, we focus on our QuickBooks Online Bank Feeds integration.

 :::tip Prerequisites

-Make sure you have the QuickBooks Online bank feeds integration enabled in the Codat Portal.
-Navigate to **Settings > Integrations > Bank feeds** to do so, or [read more](/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-setup) for detailed instructions.
+1. Make sure you have enabled the QuickBooks Online Bank Feeds integration.
+You can do that in the [Codat Portal](https://app.codat.io/settings/integrations/bankfeeds), or [read more](/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-setup) for detailed instructions.

-QuickBooks Online bank feeds must be enabled by Intuit before the solution can go into production.
+2. Intuit must have approved your company to appear in the QuickBooks Online bank selection screen.
+Submit a request to Codat so that we can organize this with Intuit on your behalf.

-We also expect your SMB users to interact with your application via a UI that you built.
+We also expect your application has a UI that your SMB users interact with.

 :::

 ### Preparation

 Use our SDKs to easily implement the bank feeds solution in your app.
-We use our [Python SDK](https://github.com/codatio/client-sdk-python/tree/main/bankfeeds) in this tutorial, but you can also find Typescript and Go SDKs on our [GitHub](https://github.com/orgs/codatio/repositories).
+We use the [Python SDK](https://github.com/codatio/client-sdk-python/tree/main/bankfeeds) in this tutorial, but you can also find Typescript and Go SDKs on [GitHub](https://github.com/orgs/codatio/repositories).

 First, install the client library: